/* Error on css/font-awesome.min.css : Something went wrong: A valid URL was not provided. */

 The Samburu are semi nomadic people who inhabit an arid region in northern Kenya they belong to the Maa speaking group of people.
-They have traditionally herdeded cattle, though lately some have taken up farming.
-The Samburu share many customs with the Maasai.
+They have traditionally herded cattle, though lately some have taken up farming.
+The community share many customs with the Maasai.
 Changes in lifestyle have come as Samburu have traveled to other parts of Kenya.
-The Samburu tongue is also related to Turkana and Karamojong, and more distantly to Pokot and the Kalenjin languages.
-The Samburu have been in a somewhat defensive position with surrounding peoples moving around them.
+The communnity tongue is also related to Turkana and Karamojong, and more distantly to Pokot and the Kalenjin languages.
+They have been in a somewhat defensive position with surrounding people moving around them.

 They have maintained a military and cultural alliance with the Rendille, largely in response to pressures from the expanding Oromo (Borana) since the 16th century.
 Generally between five and ten families set up encampments for five weeks and then move on to new pastures.
 Adult men care for the grazing cattle which are the major source of livelihood.
 Women are in charge of maintaining the portable huts, milking cows, obtaining water and gathering firewood.
 Marriage is a unique series of elaborate ritual.
 The marriage is concluded when a bull enters a hut guarded by the bride’s mother, and is killed.
 Fertility is a very high value for the Samburu.
 A childless woman will be ridiculed, even by children.

 Duties of boys and girls are clearly delineated.
 Initiation is done in age grades of about five years, with the new “class” of boys becoming warriors, or morans. (il-murran) which involves training in adult responsibilities and circumcision for boys and clitoridectomy for girls.
 The moran status involves two stages, junior and senior.
 Samburu are very independent and egalitarian.
 Community decisions are normally made by men (senior elders or both senior and junior elders but not morani), often under a tree designated as a “council” meeting site.